 The center is pleased to announce the hiring of its founding director, Noor Syed, BCBA-D, LBA-LBS.
 Syed holds a Ph.D., M.Phil, and M.S. degree in applied behavior analysis from Teachers College, Columbia University and a B.A. in psychology applied behavior analysis from Binghamton University.
 She is a board-certified behavior analyst – doctoral and a licensed behavior analyst/specialist in New York, Connecticut, and Pennsylvania.
 She also holds birth-to-second-grade teacher certification in general education and special education.
 She currently serves as a verified course sequence coordinator for the Behavior Analyst Certification Board and as an authorized continuing education provider coordinator for the Behavior Analyst Certification Board.
 Prior to joining SUNY Empire, Syed was a professor of practice and the clinical director of Lehigh University Autism Services and the director of international partnerships for the Global Autism Project.
 Before academia, Syed worked in a variety of professional settings as a applied behavior analyst and special-education teacher.

 To ensure that the Center for Autism Inclusivity-Anderson Center partnership is grounded in the real-world needs of individuals with autism, their communities, and organizations that serve them, the Center for Autism Inclusivity and Anderson Center are embarking a virtual listening tour.
-Over the next several months, SUNY Empire, Center for Autism Inclusivity, and Anderson Center leadership will hold a series of regional town hall meetings across New York state to learn firsthand about stakeholder needs and how the Center for Autism Inclusivity-Anderson Center partnership can help address those needs.
+Over the next several months, SUNY Empire, Center for Autism Inclusivity, and Anderson Center leadership will hold a series of question and answer sessions across New York state to learn firsthand about stakeholder needs and how the Center for Autism Inclusivity-Anderson Center partnership can help address those needs.